kubeedge/sedna/examples/lifelong_learning/atcii/README.md

 # Using Lifelong Learning Job in Thermal Comfort Prediction Scenario

 This document introduces how to use lifelong learning job in thermal comfort prediction scenario.
-Using the lifelong learning job, our application can automatically retrains, evaluates, and updates models based on the data generated at the edge.
+Using the lifelong learning job, our application can automatically retrain, evaluate, and update models based on the data generated at the edge.

 ##  Thermal Comfort Prediction Experiment